 The program curriculum covers film methodology as well as screenwriting techniques.

-Based on the full list of curriculum courses that the program provides, there are classes that cover a broad range of topics, including sight and sound, film research thesis, and cinema modes.
+Based on the full list of curriculum courses that the program provides, some classes cover a broad range of topics, including sight and sound, film research thesis, and cinema modes.

 The cost of tuition is around $56,000.